2009–10 Eredivisie (women)

 The 2009–10 Eredivisie Vrouwen was the third season of the Netherlands women's professional football league.
 The league took place from 1 October 2009 to 19 May 2010 with six teams.
-AZ successfully defended the title and became champions for a third year running.
+AZ successfully defended the title and became champions for the third consecutive season.
 The 60 matches of the season had a 22,140 total attendance.

 Teams

-On 5 May 2009, financial problems forced Roda JC to announce its withdraw from the league.
-Six teams played in the season.
+On 5 May 2009, Roda JC announced that financial problems led it to withdraw from the league after one season.
+The six founding teams played in the season.